 ”.

-6 The amendment in the Acts Amendment and Repeal (Courts and Legal Practice) Act 2003 s.
-86 is not included because the section it sought to amend had been repealed by No. 74 of 2003 s.
+4 The amendment in the Acts Amendment and Repeal (Courts and Legal Practice) Act 2003 s.
+86(1) is not included because the section it sought to amend had been amended by the Statutes (Repeals and Minor Amendments) Act 2003 s.
 76(2) before the amendment purported to come into operation.

-7 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
-5, the State Administration Tribunal Act 2004 s.
+5 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.